 I personally think it’s really important to begin exploring the abundance of foods that are available for you to include into your diet rather than focusing on the foods you have been told to avoid and eliminate.

-Bring some joy back into your kitchen, meals and digestion!
+Bring some joy back into your kitchen, meals and digestion - with each mouthful of nourishing food you are helping your body to heal.

 Particular foods, for example bread and grains, may have no reportable effects on one person yet another may experience symptoms including fatigue, foggy headedness, headaches, stomach cramps & recurrent sinusitis after eating.